 A reinforcement learning system enabled a four-legged robot to amble over unfamiliar, rapidly changing terrain.

-What’s new: Researchers at UC Berkeley, Facebook, and Carnegie Mellon developed Rapid Motor Adaptation (RMA).
+What’s new: Researchers at University of California Berkeley, Facebook, and Carnegie Mellon developed Rapid Motor Adaptation (RMA).
 The system enabled a Unitree Robotics A1 to negotiate changing conditions and unexpected obstacles nearly in real time.
 The machine traversed muddy trails, bushy backcountry, and an oil-slicked plastic sheet without falling.

 How it works: The system includes two algorithms, both of which are trained in simulation.
 The reinforcement learning component learns to control locomotion basics, while the adaptation module learns to generate a representation of the environment.